svn2github/wordpress-vip-plugins/taxonomy-list-widget/readme.txt

 * Added function `TLW_direct`

 == Upgrade Notice ==

+= 1.2 =
+Updated for WordPress 4.2.
+Only version 2.2 or higher should be used with WordPress 4.2 or higher, otherwise included/excluded terms may reappear in dropdowns.
+This is due to WordPress splitting shared terms, as detailed at https://make.wordpress.org/core/2015/02/16/taxonomy-term-splitting-in-4-2-a-developer-guide/.

 = 1.1.2 =
 Corrects a problem in WordPress 3.3 and higher that resulted in an empty taxonomy dropdown.
 Also removes all uses of PHP short tags.